timbertson/coffee-spec/README.md

 - load directories recursively
 - setup/teardown for `describe` blocks
 - make it fall-back to using only the `coffee` binary if libs are not available
-- a `bin/coffee-spec` command for use on projects that aren't coffee-script itself
 - add a callback paramater to `run`, to make coffee-spec return the results instead of exiting the process